nafg/reactive/reactive-web-demo/src/main/resources/site/core/Signal.md

 ### Introduction

-While `EventStream` represents a stream of discrete values over time --- that is, each value only exists instantaneously (in practice that means that you can never say "what is the current value?"), `Signal` represents a continuous value.
-In practical terms, a `Signal` has a current value, and an `EventStream` that, whenever the `Signal`'s value changes, fires the new value.
+While `EventStream` represents a stream of discrete values over time — that is, each value only exists instantaneously (in practice that means that you can never say "what is the current value?"), `Signal` represents a continuous value.
+In practical terms, a `Signal` has a current value, and an `EventStream` that, whenever the `Signal`’s value changes, fires the new value.

 ### `now`